open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 	- Demos - Gave a different app name to each demo.
     - Demos - Added a few new demos (multistream and low bandwidth).

-Fixes
+Fixes:

 	- JS Client - Numerous documentation fixes.

 v1.0.11
 -------

 New Features:

  - JS Client - New function getVideoSourceList() to get the list of video sources (cameras).
  - JS Client - New function setVideoSource() to set the video source before calling initLocalMedia.
  - Server - New function appObj.deleteRoom() - Can now delete a room!
 See issue #16
  - Server - New function getRoomName() for returning the associated room name.
 Added to roomObj and connectionRoomObj.
  - Server - New synchronous function appObj.isRoomSync() for returning a quick boolean to indicate if a room exists
  - Server - New synchronous functions getFieldSync() and getFieldValueSync() added to objects which support fields.
  - Server - New function sessionObj.emitSessionDataFieldUpdate() added for emitting session fields to all connections with the same session id.

 Changes:

  - JS Client - Redid getStatistics support for Firefox.
  - Server - Depreciating roomObj.setConnection() It was incomplete and improperly documented.
 It works as before, but logs a warning.
  - Documentation - Changelog now says 'JS Client' instead of 'API' to reference the JavaScript client.

 Fixes:

  - JS Client - Fixed a bug in which entering a new room would cause you to drop any calls you had.
 The fix isn't perfect, leaving all rooms will still drop any calls you have.
  - JS Client - RoomJoinListener fires after storing updated data rather than before.
  - JS Client - Made candidate regexp matching case insensitive to support Firefox better.
  - JS Client - Better version number detection for Gecko not-Firefox browser userAgent strings.
 See issue #54
  - JS Client - A number of minor code and documentation fixes/changes to minimize warnings from Webstorm code inspection and Firefox execution.
  - Server - Fixed custom callback issue in roomObj.getConnectionObjects() which could affect custom listeners
  - Server - Fixed callbacks not always being called on default listeners for 'msgTypeRoomLeave', 'msgTypeGetIceConfig', 'msgTypeGetRoomList', 'msgTypeSetPresence'.
 This would cause problems in cases where custom listeners need to know when the default listener is complete.
  - Server - Added some extra checking for a condition when a client disconnected at the same time as a room field update is sent.
  - Server - Added roomParameter field to roomJoin event.
 This fixes issue #53
  - Server - Added additional error handling in several function to ensure objects are present
  - Server - Code clean-up.
 Spelling, documentation, formatting, and minor JavaScript fixes for issues found during code review
  - Server - Fixed message reply to setRoomApiField request which was invalid
  - Server - Fixed bad reference to default application name option.
 Added error handler so attempts to get a non-existent option are logged.
  - Documentation - Updated ICE server help document to properly reference server option "appIceServers"
  - Documentation - Several documentation updates to fix type-Os and improve clarity.
 Includes issue #39, #42
  - Documentation - Removed httpApp.configure() which caused a crash with Express v4.
 See issue #49, #57, #59.
  - Documentation - Improved documentation for 'demosPublicFolder' option.
 See issue #56
  - Server Example - Removed httpApp.configure() which caused a crash with Express v4.
 See issue #49, #57, #59.
  - Server Example - Specify Socket.io v0.9.x in package.json.
 Socket.io v1.0 is not currently supported.

 v1.0.10